2yngskl/academic-kickstart/content/home/coffeehouse.md

   columns: '2'
 ---

+> I confess I do not know why, but looking at the stars always makes me dream.
+-- Vincent Van Gogh

 Here is the list of places I'd like to get my *specific* cup of coffee.
 - Daejeon, South Korea
   - Coffee Office(커피오피스) : Hand Drip